-With thousands of South Africans standing ready with a braai grid in hand, it’s only fitting to share some of our favourite braai recipes with you.
+With thousands of South Africans standing ready with a braai grid in hand every weekend, it’s only fitting to share some of our favourite braai recipes with you.
 These glamping-friendly recipes are suggested by AfriCamps team members from across the country and each recipe brings something special to the table, whether you enjoy them at AfriCamps or at home.
 From baking breads to grilling desserts – take a look, and indulge!

 Ryan and Michelle McKain from AfriCamps at Mackers in Hazyview suggest baking a Potbrood (Afrikaans for pot bread) while braaiing your meat.
 Potbrood works especially well with the round braai pits at AfriCamps at Mackers.
 Just remember to pack a pot!